cnabio/cnab-spec/101-bundle-json.md

 ## Name and Version: Identifying Metadata

 The `name` and `version` fields are used to identify the CNAB bundle.
-Both fields are required.
+Both fields are REQUIRED.

 - Name should be human-readable (TODO: Make this Graph Unicode characters)
 - Version MUST be a [SemVer2](https://semver.org) string

-Fields that do not match this specification _should_ cause failures.
+Fields that do not match this specification SHOULD cause failures.

 ## Informational Metadata